-Home » Southern Comfort Food » Strawberry Cheesecake Trifle
+Home » Holiday Recipes » Strawberry Cheesecake Trifle

 Strawberry Cheesecake Trifle

 This stunning Strawberry Cheesecake Trifle is a make ahead dessert that’s always a crowd pleaser.
-It’s filled with sweet strawberries, angel food cake and a homemade vanilla cheesecake mousse.
-Serve it for any special occasion when show-stopper desserts are on the menu.
+It’s filled with layers of sweet strawberries, angel food cake and a luscious cheesecake filling.
+Serve it for any special occasion when show stopping desserts are on the menu.

-• Cheesecake Mousse Layer – Two blocks plain cream cheese or Neufchatel cheese, powdered sugar, heavy cream and vanilla extract.
+• Cheesecake Layer – Cream cheese, powdered sugar, heavy whipping cream and vanilla extract.
+No instant pudding mix needed!

 How to Make the Best Strawberry Cheesecake Trifle Recipe